Doing a MSc Thesis

 5. Risk analysis

 According to the DTU regulations, the PDR should be made within the first month of the project.
-The PDR will be the major discussion item on the kick-off meeting.
+The PDR will be the major discussion item at the kick-off meeting.

 Type of Thesis

-In my experience, a MSc. thesis can be divided into five main types – all of which are related to the kind of ‘contribution‘ your thesis aims at:
+In my experience, an MSc. thesis can be divided into six main types – all of which are related to the kind of ‘contribution‘ your thesis aims at:

-2. Design – a design thesis focuses on a deep analysis of a particular domain and problem and through a thorough design process (typically with a deep involvement of users and stakeholder) come of with a system design.
-Here, focus is on your problem analysis and design skills, incl. user-centered design method, graphical user interface design, etc.
+2. Design – a design thesis focuses on a deep analysis of a particular domain and problem and, through a thorough design process (typically with a deep involvement of users and stakeholders) comes with a system design.
+Here, the focus is on your problem analysis and design skills, incl. user-centered design method, graphical user interface design, etc.

 Theoretical